-For 2009, we continue to expect to fund our maintenance capital expenditures and other working capital needs with cash flow from operations supplemented by borrowings under our credit facilities.
-Our expectation is that we will manage our business to operate within the cash flows that are generated.
-In response to low natural gas prices, we have stopped all drilling activities in the Black Warrior Basin and have slowed our drilling activities in the Cherokee Basin.
-We expect that our recently announced quarterly distribution rate of \$0.13 per common unit and a reduction in our total planned capital expenditures will provide additional liquidity to fund our operations.
-We estimate that we will have sufficient cash flow from operations after funding our maintenance capital expenditures to enable us to make quarterly cash distributions payable to unitholders through December 31, 2009, as set by our Board of Managers.
-Our future quarterly distribution rate to unitholders has not been announced, but we anticipate that any future distribution rates will be set at a sustainable level.
-Our quarterly distribution rate must be approved by our Board of Managers.
+For 2009, we expect to fund our working capital needs and our remaining maintenance capital expenditures with cash flow from operations.
+Our expectation is that we will manage our business to operate within the cash flows that are generated and we currently intend to retain any available surplus cash as we execute our operating plan during the remainder of 2009.
+This surplus cash may be used to reduce our debt levels.
+In response to low natural gas prices, we have stopped all drilling activities in the Black Warrior Basin and have completed substantially all of our 2009 drilling activities in the Cherokee Basin.
+We expect that our recently announced suspension of our quarterly distribution and the reduction in our total planned capital expenditures will provide additional liquidity to fund our operations and to pay down debt.
+Our future quarterly distribution to unitholders cannot resume until our outstanding debt balance is less than 90% of our borrowing base as determined by our lenders.
+We are subject to additional future borrowing base redeterminations and cannot forecast at what level our lenders will set our future borrowing base.
+However, after our outstanding debt balance is less than 90% of our borrowing base, we will evaluate the resumption of our quarterly distribution to unitholders.
+We anticipate that our distribution will remain suspended until our debt levels are reduced and we resume capital spending at maintenance levels.
+Any future quarterly distributions must be approved by our Board of Managers.